silveredgold/beta-censoring/docs/content/configuration.md

 #### Default Store

 Beta Censoring looks for a default store at the `stickers/` path from the server folder.
 That is, if there's a folder called `stickers` in the same place as `BetaCensor.Server.exe`, Beta Censoring will automatically load any subfolders in that folder as categories of stickers.

+Likewise, it will also load any ZIP files with the `.betapkg` extension or with names ending in `-stickers.zip`.
+That is, if you have a ZIP file named `my-beta-stickers.zip` in the same folder as `BetaCensor.Server.exe`, Beta Censoring will automatically load any folders in that ZIP file as categories of stickers.

 #### Configuration

-You can also add sticker stores to your configuration like below, and it would make a `Professional` and `Chastity` category available.
+You can also add sticker stores to your configuration like below, and it would make a `Professional` and `Chastity` category available (using the sample layout from above).

 <CodeGroup>
   <CodeGroupItem title="YAML" active>